-Fluid may collect in the lungs causing a problem known as 'High Altitude Pulmonary

-Attitude Pulmonary ymptoms include severe breathlessness at rest and frothy bloodstained spit may be coughed up.
+Fluid may collect in the lungs causing a problem known as 'High Altitude Pulmonary Oedema' (HAPE).
+Symptoms include severe breathlessness at rest and frothy bloodstained spit may be coughed up.
 People who have had HAPE are likely to get it again, often at the same altitude.
-This is a serious (potentially life-threatening) condition and should not be ignored.
+This is a serious (potentially lifethreatening) condition and should not be ignored.